NairaYeg/skip-select-redesign/README.md

 # Skip Selection Redesign

 A React-based web application designed to help users select skip sizes based on their location.
 The app features a dynamic, responsive, and user-friendly interface.
+This project was developed as a technical task for a company.

 ## Frontend Approach